ahlamjaved/CS50/pset1/README.md

-# The following programs are as follow:
+# The programs in pset1 are as follow:

 1. Implement a "hello, world" program